-2017 Nissan Rogue Hybrid Review
+2017 Nissan Rogue Hybrid (Budget-Friendly RAV4 Alternative)

 Limited initial availability for the competitively priced Rogue Hybrid.